 The Academy has been classified as a Michigan "Priority School" based on criteria established by the Michigan Department of Education designation because there existed a significant achievement gap between its top 30 percent of students and its bottom 30 percent, based on average scale score.
 The Academy is required to develop and submit a reform/redesign plan to improve student achievement.
 The Academy also must set aside Title I funds to support implementation of the plan.
-Additionally, the reform plan must be submitted by November 29, 2013.
 If the school does not meet the conditions of the redesign plan, the Academy can be placed in the School Reform/Redesign District.